-Pursuant to Regulation 30 read with Part A (Para A) of Schedule III and Regulation 34(1)(a) of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 (as amended), we hereby enclose the Notice of the 11th Annual General Meeting of Manaksia Coated Metals & Industries India Limited to be held on Friday, September 24, 2021 at 04:30 P.M.
-(IST) through Video Conferencing or Other Audio Visual Means and the Annual Report of the Company for Financial Year ended March 31, 2021 respectively.
+This is further to our letter dated 29th July, 2022 and pursuant to Regulation 30 read with Part A (Para A) of Schedule III and Regulation 34(1)(a) of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 (as amended), we hereby enclose the Notice of the 12th Annual General Meeting of Manaksia Coated Metals & Industries Limited to be held on Tuesday, September 13, 2022 at 04:30 P.M.
+(IST) through Video Conferencing or Other Audio Visual Means along with the Annual Report of the Company for the Financial Year ended March 31, 2022 respectively.

-The said Notice which forms part of the Annual Report for the Financial Year ended March 31, 2021 is being sent only through e-mails to the shareholders of the Company at their registered e-mail addresses and the same has also been uploaded on the website of the Company viz, www.manaksiacoatedmetals.com
+The said Notice which forms part of the Annual Report for the Financial Year ended March 31, 2022 is being sent only through e-mails to the shareholders of the Company at their registered e-mail addresses and the same has also been uploaded on the website of the Company viz, www.manaksiacoatedmetals.com